Data Guide

 Metals data source and usage

-The metals calculator follows the same monthly replay concept as crypto mode, but applies it to major metal market series.
+The metals calculator follows the same monthly replay concept as crypto mode, but applies it to major metal market series from Yahoo Finance.
+Gold and silver monthly price data is available from the late 1960s, reflecting the modern floating-price era that began after the end of the Bretton Woods fixed-exchange system in 1971.

 Monthly changes are applied over time and your contribution plan is normalized so that contribution frequency remains comparable.